elletjies/2019-11-11-ttt-heidelberg/index.md

 <p>
-  When possible, participants should bring a laptop that can be connected to Internet to follow teaching materials and developing shared note.
+  When possible, participants should bring a laptop that can be connected to Internet to follow teaching materials and developing shared notes.
   </br>
   A device for recording audio and video (mobile phones and laptops are OK) will also be useful as throughout the two days, we are going